desponda/inbox-whisperer/features/go-backend-api.md

 - [x] Add unit tests for services

 ---
-**Next step:**
+**Status as of 2025-04-21:**
+- All API, service, and data layer tests pass, including those using testcontainers and repository logic.
+- Test infrastructure is robust and isolated; backend is ready for new features.
-- Rebuild devcontainer and verify integration tests work (see README for troubleshooting testcontainers in devcontainers)
+- See README for troubleshooting testcontainers in devcontainers.

 ---